folio-org/mod-data-export/FileUploadApi.md

 ### *File cleaning process*

 The **mod-data-export** module has its own automatic file cleaning mechanism.
-One time in an hour, the periodic job finds files that were created more than an hour ago and cleans them.
+Once an hour the periodic job removes files which were created 1 hour ago.